CrabeDeFrance/lidi/doc/index.rst

 Caveat
 ------

-If you want to run lidi closer to its intended speed, tuning :ref:`Command line parameters` according to your network configuration is certainly required.
+If you want to run lidi close to its intended speed, tuning :ref:`configuration_file` according to your network configuration is certainly required to add :ref:`multithreading`.
-Read the :ref:`Tweaking parameters` section for details.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    gstarted
+   session
    parameters
+   configuration_file
+   network
    performance
    logging
    metrics
+   timers
    files